Holmen does not tolerate any form of corruption.

 Holmen must comply with applicable laws and regulations regarding tax and anti-money laundering measures.
 Employees must not accept, support or facilitate any breach of regulations regarding taxation and money laundering.

-It is the responsibility of each employee to be aware of and comply with this policy.
-Group Legal Affairs should be contacted in the event of uncertainty about the interpretation of this policy.
+It is the responsibility of each employee to be aware of and comply with this policy and associated documents.
+Group Legal Affairs should be contacted in the event of uncertainty about the interpretation.

-Applicable laws, regulations and other relevant national and international rules shall always be complied with and given precedence if they are stricter than or conflict with the content of a policy or guideline.
+Applicable laws, regulations and other relevant national and international rules shall always be complied with and given precedence if they are stricter than or conflict with the content of Holmen’s internal documents.

 Any suspicion of a breach of compliance regarding these matters should be reported to an immediate supervisor, HR or by using the whistleblower function, which is available on Holmen’s intranet and external website www.holmen.com.